 - 2.13.3.1 The teams listed in clause 2.13.1 shall be determined by a process of automatic qualification, and subsequent deliberation by Island Selection Panels. - 2.13.3.2 Automatic qualification shall be determined using rankings calculated from current season's scores attained by nominees at Open Championships as detailed in the TSNZ shooting calendar. - 2.13.3.3 Each nominee's score (excluding inners) from each completed Open Championship up to the weekend of PLUS 4, shall be expressed as an average out of 100.
-The total (South Island) of the best three and (North Island) best four Open Championship averages shall determine each nominee's ranking.
-Any finals, top ten events, or re-entries shall not be included in the calculation of the Championship average.

-- 2.13.3.4 The TSNZ Executive Officer shall calculate the ranking lists from all Open Championship scores provided by Championship organisers in accordance with Section 1 Appendix G.1.
+The total best four Open Championship averages shall determine each nominee's ranking.
+Any finals, top ten events, re-entries, or any scores obtained at any range other than that of the Open Championship's Host Venue, shall not be included in the calculation of the Championship average. - 2.13.3.4 The TSNZ Executive Officer shall calculate the ranking lists from all Open Championship scores provided by Championship organisers in accordance with Section 1 Appendix G.1.
 The TSNZ Executive Officer shall forward the completed ranking lists to the appropriate Island Selection Panel no later than the weekend of PLUS 5 of the TSNZ Indoor Competition calendar. - 2.13.3.5 The highest ranked nominees for each team will automatically qualify for inclusion in the team.